Staffmaster00/Stargazer/README.md

 For Linux systems without supported packages, MongoDB provides a generic Linux release.
 These versions of MongoDB don’t include TLS/SSL, and may not perform as well as the targeted packages, but are compatible on most contemporary Linux systems.
 See the following guides for installation:

+Install From Tarball https://docs.mongodb.com/manual/tutorial/install-mongodb-on-linux/
+<br/><br/>
-Install From Tarball https://docs.mongodb.com/manual/tutorial/install-mongodb-on-linux/ Install MongoDB Community Edition on other Linux systems from MongoDB archives.
+Install MongoDB Community Edition on other Linux systems from MongoDB archives.

 # API KEY etc
 I've hidden my firebase information if you'd like to work on this project let me know.
 If you pull down without this info the login page won't have NASA's picture of the day and you may get errors.
 You can stop these by commenting out code related to firebase and the API factories.
-I initialized in UserFactory.js.
+I initialized firebase in UserFactory.js.

 Relevant files:
+<br/><br/>
 APIFactory.js
+<br/><br/>
 UserFactory.js
+<br/><br/>
 app.js
+<br/><br/>
 UserController.js